 Meat Lovers really is for meat lovers!
 If you like the sound of burgers with a sea view, check this place out.
 Good atmosphere and as locals say, it’s the real Klaipeda!
 (Danes st. 1, Klaipeda, phone nr: +370 652 21998).

-Head to the rooftop bar Viva La Vita for a cheeky drink with panoramic views across the stunning Curonian Lagoon.
+Head to the rooftop bar Viva La Vita for a cheeky drink with panoramic views of the stunning Curonian Lagoon.

 The restaurant, framed with city lights is quite suitable for a romantic couples’ dinner.